- 1 Sep 2020

 Additional data tables, including time series information and breakdowns by Health Board, are published alongside the main daily website update.
 Data previously reported on the website is made available in the Past data and trend charts for the daily updates on COVID-19.
 Updated Excel files are published at 2pm each day.
 Where figures have been revised, this is made clear and an explanation provided.
 Further detail on data definitions and sources is provided.

-The data reported is Management Information based on a range of operational systems, including the Public Health Scotland Electronic Communication of Surveillance in Scotland (ECOSS) system.
+The data reported is Management Information based on a range of operational systems.

 Given the importance of this information and the level of public interest, data are released at the earliest possible opportunity.
 While checks are completed before publication to ensure data robustness, due to the speed of reporting these data are not currently subject to the full range of processes and quality assurance that would be required for Official Statistics.
 Several of the measures were developed rapidly in an initial response to the pandemic, and their definitions are reviewed over time.